Skip to main content

 • Maintenance and enhancement the resilience of ecosystems and the benefits they provide;

-• Conservation and enhancement the countryside and cultural resources and promotion of public access to and engagement with them, and sustaining the Welsh language and promoting and facilitating its use.
+• Conservation and enhancement to the countryside and cultural resources and promotion of public access to and engagement with them, and sustaining the Welsh language and promoting and facilitating its use.

 All public bodies have to comply with the Well-being of Future Generations (Wales) Act 2015.
 It is therefore essential that LAs consider how the proposed works contribute to the well-being goals and the sustainable development principles and evidence this within the applications.
 Please provide on the application form specific examples of how the proposed work will contribute to the well-being goals rather than just listing the goals.